 Walker reeled once more with a sudden tragedy.
 Some members struggled to reconcile their love of Seth with their anger at his final act.
 It shook others’ faith in God and the Walker community.
 Still others wondered whether their displeasure with Seth played a role in his death.

-All these hard themes and more were echoed in Seth’s funeral, a long-form Walker tradition that began with that of Bryan Peterson.
+All these hard themes echoed in Seth’s funeral, a long-form Walker tradition that began with that of Bryan Peterson.
 The celebration of Seth’s life included his choral setting of Psalm 130 by the Walker Singers, the congregation singing Seth’s bluesy “God is Everywhere” and tough but compassionate words from Roger Lynn (Seth’s mentor); Doug Rosenquist (his close friend) and Robin Garwood (his son).

 Larry Nielsen was sailing in the Apostle Islands when he got word of Seth’s death.
 He immediately called the conference office to volunteer his services as interim.
 Larry had been a seminary classmate of Roger’s and a fellow Southside United Methodist Coalition pastor at Wesley Church.
 He had retired at the same time as Roger, but had taken on several interim ministries afterward.